-- project (required) Project domain or database name. - username (required) Account's username. - namespace (required) Namespace ID or all for all namespaces. - start Start date in the format YYYY-MM-DD.
+- project (required) Project domain or database name. - username (required) Account's username. - namespace (required) Namespace ID or all for all namespaces.
+Defaults to 0 (mainspace). - start Start date in the format YYYY-MM-DD.
 Leave this and end blank to retrieve the most recent contributions.